How to perform an inspection period

 After you've made an offer, sent payment to Escrow.com, and the seller has shipped assets to you it's time to begin your inspection period.
 The inspection period is a set length of time during which you are required to take a final look at the assets you're purchasing to ensure that everything you've received is as advertised and agreed upon by the seller.

 Escrow uses milestones to determine the completeness of a transaction.
-Milestones can be steps such as the transfer of domain names, social media accounts and access to the Shopify admin via a staff account.
+Milestones can be steps such as the transfer of domain names, social media accounts and access to the Shopify admin via staff permissions.
 Accepting all milestones in your Escrow.com account will end your inspection period.
 Because all Escrow.com transactions are final, it's very important that you do your due diligence during this period.
 Accepting milestones is binding, and once you accept the seller is paid and the business becomes yours.

 If you need to make changes to the Escrow milestones after the transaction has been created, then you must contact Escrow Support to request the changes.
 After both buyer and seller agree to the changes, Escrow will apply them.

 After you've paid through Escrow.com, the seller is instructed to begin shipping assets to you.
 This most often includes any domain names, social media accounts, ownership of apps, and physical inventory.
 Once the seller confirms with Exchange Marketplace that they have sent you these all of the required assets, you must check them off in your milestone list within your Escrow.com account.

 Log into your Escrow.com account and head to the transaction you have open with the seller.
 Check off the assets that you've received and click the Process Actions button on the transaction page.
 You will then receive a confirmation from Exchange to begin your inspection period.